How to make soymilk kefir

 Difference between kefir grains or kefir starter

-Before going further, let’s point out that there are two ways to make kefir: using kefir grains or with kefir starter.
+Before going further, let’s point out that there are two ways to make kefir:

 The kefir grains, also known as active kefir grains, are clumps of living probiotic bacteria and yeast.